How to polish a car with no clear coat the easy way! First you need to know ...read more... The polishing compound should only be ... read more ...

 I will break down how to polish your car or bakkie with no clear coat.

 A 2k flat paint needs no clear coat on top.
-It is basically a clear coat with color powder mixed in.
+It's basically a clear coat with color powder mixed in.
 It is already UV resistant up to a point.

-A 2 stage base coat and clear coat paint is separated.
-The base coat has the color powder and then followed by the clear coat .
+A 2-stage base coat and clear coat paint are separated.
+The base coat has the color powder followed by the clear coat.

-A wide verity of compounds are available on the market.
+A wide variety of compounds are available on the market.

 A rubbing compound that is mostly found in any hardware store.
 This is very abrasive and should never be used on any car.